 We encourage all students to attend and get involved with as much physical activity as possible.
 As a school, we participate in the level one and two ‘Sainsbury’s School Games’ which recognise our inter-house school sport competitions and allow all students to participate and succeed.
 Additionally, we enter district and county competitions in a range of sports including netball, basketball, boys and girls football, hockey, rugby, cross country, athletics, rounders, cricket, trampolining, gymnastics, aerobics, swimming, and table tennis.

 We have specialist teachers as well as outside coaches that work together to ensure your child receives the very best level of support irrespective of their starting point.
 We also believe it is important that your child values their community, thus they will have the opportunity to work with the local Rotary Club on the Rotary Youth Leadership Award project and local primary schools, hosting and running events.
 Additionally, we also offer an extensive range of enrichment trips and activities such as the Bronze Duke of Edinburgh award, sport tours, match visits and ski trips, which are exciting opportunities that will enhance pupils experience here at Cornelius.

-The department offers numerous sporting qualifications including GCSE Physical Education, OCR Sports Studies and Sports Leaders UK all of which will equip them with the skills needed to work in a sporting field or to study Physical Education at a higher level.
-In addition to traditional school sports, GCSE pupils will have the opportunity to participate in Mountain Biking, Archery and an Outdoor Adventure residential experience.
+The department offers sporting qualifications including GCSE Physical Education and OCR Sports Science which will equip them with the skills needed to work in a sporting field or to study Physical Education at a higher level.
+In addition to traditional school sports GCSE pupils will have the opportunity to participate in outdoor adventurous activities.